MIDDLE SCHOOL PROGRAMS

 Our middle school is blessed to have a great collection of age-appropriate literature and resources.
 In fact we have a collection of close to 9,000 books!
 All middle school students have at least one Library block each week.
 During this time our teacher-librarian teaches skills that support the learning that is taking place in the classroom.
 This is also a time for students to enjoy book talks, stories and enjoy some quiet time to read.

 Music in the middle school is noisy, exploratory and fun!
 In grade 6, students are given the opportunity to learn the basics of guitar playing.
-They also learn how to play boomwhackers and experience the making of music in a percussion-like form.
-They further their recorder skills by extending the range of recorder learning from soprano to alto, tenor and sopranino recorders.
+They also explore playing a woodwind instrument and a brass instrument.

-In grade 8, students are given the opportunity to further their learning on an instrument by taking Band 8.
-Here they learn more complex scales and chromatic notes and develop their understanding of rhythm and harmony.
+In grade 8, students are given the opportunity to further their learning on an instrument by taking Band 8 or they can choose to take a music appreciation course.
+In Band 8, they learn more complex scales and chromatic notes and develop their understanding of rhythm and harmony.

 Our students participate in a number of extended learning opportunities that happen off-campus.
 These highly anticipated trips allow for highly engaged learning!